 Western Downs Regional Council is committed to the professional development of its people.
 The various career development initiatives offer a variety of pathways for employees and community members.

 You can find out more about these initiatives, including Traineeships and Apprenticeships, Cadetships, Graduate Program, Bursaries and Work Experience, on the following pages.

 A traineeship or apprenticeship with Western Downs Regional Council is the perfect way to Kickstart your Career.
-Council is excited to announce that applications for the year 2024 are now officially open!
-Calling all eager and committed individuals to join our team as trainees or apprentices.

 Say G'day to Jess and Josh!